jhill1/SEPwC/source/Expectations.rst

 of your code, including comments, structure, variable naming, etc; and the quality of your solution (elegance, speed, algorithmic structure, etc).

-You will choose one from five assessments to do.
-They will be made available at the start of the module, along with the tests to pass.
+You will choose one from five assessments to complete.
+The assessments will be made available at the start of the module, along with the tests the code has to pass.
 I would recommend choosing around week 3, which is when you will start to think about which language to learn.